KarelZe/thesis/references/obsidian/📑notes/👨‍🍳Train-Test-split notes.md

 - Estimates might be lower bound -> [[@raschkaModelEvaluationModel2020]] refers to this as a pesimistic bias
 - We split apart the test set early on as recommended by [[@lonesHowAvoidMachine2022]] (do not cite) The best thing you can do to prevent these issues is to partition off a subset of your data right at the start of your project, and only use this independent test set once to measure the generality of a single model at the end of the project (see Do save some data to evaluate your final model instance)

-- Come back to notation in [[🍪Selection Of Supervised Approaches]]

 - “Does this replace the test set (or, analogously, the assessment set)?
 No. Since the validation data are guiding the training process, they can’t be used for a fair assessment for how well the modeling process is working” ([[@kuhnFeatureEngineeringSelection2020]], p.
 53)

-- Adress leakage as part of eda.
-“Exploratory Data Analysis (EDA) can be a powerful tool for identifying leakage.
-EDA is the good practice of getting more intimate with the raw data, examining it through basic and interpretable visualization or statistical tools.
-Prejudice free and methodological, this kind of examination can expose leakage as patterns in the data that are surprising.” ([[@kaufmanLeakageDataMining2012]] p.
-165)

-- “On the very practical side, a good starting point for EDA is to look for any form of unexpected data properties.
-Common giveaways are found in identifiers, matching (or inconsistent matching) of identifiers (i.e., sample selection biases), surprises in distributions (spikes in densities of continuous values), and finally suspicious order in supposedly random data.” ([[@kaufmanLeakageDataMining2012]], p.
-165)

 - To verify the samples in the training and validation set are drawn from the same distribution, we perform adversarial validation.